In a Jharkhand village, Adivasis have received bank cards – but not the education to read them

 Chandrima Paharia said he, too, was not sure how to get the debit card activated.
 “I will try, but I do not know how to,” he said.

 The Saoria Paharia have been designated a Particularly Vulnerable Tribal Group and have the smallest population among Adivasi communities in the state.
-There are 2.2 lakh Adivasis in Jharkhand who are included in the Particularly Vulnerable Tribal Groups, and the Saoria Paharia make up 13,682 of this number.
+There are 2.2 lakh Adivasis in Jharkhand who are included in the Particularly Vulnerable Tribal Groups, and the Saoria Paharia make up a little over 60,000 of this number.

 A few other residents of Nathgoda said they too had received similar plastic cards in 2015 after opening bank accounts.
 Four of them had made the 10-km trip downhill to Chandana, to the State Bank of India branch there.
 One of them, Dharmendra Paharia, said they had met the bank manager and asked him what they were to do with the cards.
 “The bank manager asked, ‘Do you sign, or do you put a thepa, your thumbprint?
 Do you know how to count 1, 2, 3?’,” he recalled.